netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-apache.md

 ## Using Netdata with Apache's `mod_evasive` module

-The `mod_evasive` Apache module helps system administrators protect their web server from brute force and distributed denial of service attack (DDoS) attacks.
+The `mod_evasive` Apache module helps system administrators protect their web server from brute force and distributed denial-of-service attack (DDoS) attacks.

-Because Netdata sends a request to the web server for every chart update, it's normal to create 20-30 requests per second, per client.
+Because Netdata sends a request to the web server for every chart update, it's normal to create 20–30 requests per second, per client.
 If you're using `mod_evasive` on your Apache web server, this volume of requests will trigger the module's protection, and your dashboard will become unresponsive.
 You may even begin to see 403 errors.